 - Contract size – 100 shares

-- Expiry day – Last Thursday of the month*
+- Expiry day – Last Thursday of the month* for monthly contracts

 - Contract value – $10 per point